nadeemlab/Physics-ArX/README.md

 * The above step will produce the artifact added CT's which can then be reconstructed using the OS-SART algorithm described next.

 ### OS-SART based CT image reconstruction: ###
-Artifact induced Pseudo-CBCT images are recontructed using the open source TIGRE libraries.
+Artifact induced Pseudo-CBCT images are reconstructed using the open source TIGRE libraries.
 The codes/installation was tested in Anaconda virtual environment.
 Sample python script to reconstruct pseudo CBCT images is provided in subdirectory:
 ```
 Physics-based-Augmentation/OSSART-Reconstruction
 ```